Kong/docs.konghq.com/docs/templates/reference-template.md

 ---
-title: Nouns describing your subject
+title: Nouns describing your subject # e.g. Router Expressions Language
 content_type: reference

 # Optional values.
 Uncomment any that apply to your document.

-# no_version: true # Disables the version selector dropdown.
-Set this on pages that belong to doc sets without versions like /konnect/.
 # alpha: true # Labels the page as alpha; adds a banner to the top of the page.
 # beta: true # Labels the page as beta; adds a banner to the top of the page.
 ---

 Reference topics describe the technology.
-For example, a document that describes the different command line or API options.
+For example, a reference could be a document that describes the different command line or API options.
 Reference material should not explain basic concepts or how to accomplish a task.
 You can add links to explanation articles if needed.

 You can optionally start a reference topic with a 1-2 sentence introduction.
 An introduction to a reference topic explains what the reference is documenting, but doesn't go into background detail.
+It can link off to an explanation topic for more detail on a related subject.

+For example:
+"Reference for Kong Gateway configuration parameters.
+Set these parameters in `kong.conf`.

+To learn more about the kong.conf file, see the guide on the [Kong Configuration File](https://docs.konghq.com/gateway/3.0.x/production/kong-conf)."

 ## First section <!-- Header optional if there's only one section in the article -->